Night train to the end

 - Stock Footage: Francis added in a montage of marching soldiers, since even he knew that a strike team of four would be insufficient for an invasion of Cuba.

 - Stupid Evil: Griffin seems incapable of not committing a crime.
 Not even when not doing so would be the more intelligent option.
-Eventually, it bites him in the ass in the end.
+This tendency is a contributing factor in his ultimate downfall.

 - The Theme Park Version: The way this movie presents the US Army.
 Apparently, the entire process of enlisting, completing training, and being deployed on a top secret mission only takes 24 hours.